SWAPO

 SWAPO held a two-thirds majority in parliament from 1994 to 2019.
 In the general election held in November 2019, the party won 65.5% of the popular vote and 63 out of the 104 seats in the National Assembly.
 It also holds 28 out of the 42 seats in the National Council.
-As of November 2017, Namibian President Hage Geingob has been the president of SWAPO after being elected to the position at the party's electoral congress.
+From November 2017 until his death in February 2024, Namibian President Hage Geingob remained the president of SWAPO after being elected to the position at the party's electoral congress.

 History

 Background and foundation

 German South West Africa was established in 1884.
 After World War I, the League of Nations gave South West Africa, formerly a German colony, to the United Kingdom as a mandate under the administration of South Africa.
-When the National Party won the 1948 election in South Africa and subsequently introduced apartheid legislation, these laws were applied as well to South West Africa.
-It was considered the de facto fifth province of South Africa.
+When the National Party won the 1948 election in South Africa and subsequently introduced apartheid legislation, these laws were also applied to South West Africa which was considered the de facto fifth province of South Africa.

 SWAPO was founded on 19 April 1960 as the successor of the Ovamboland People's Organization.
 Leaders renamed the party to show that it represented all Namibians.
 But, the organisation had its base among the Ovambo people of northern Namibia, who constituted nearly half the total population.

 Struggle for independence

 During 1962, SWAPO had emerged as the dominant nationalist organisation for the Namibian people.
 It co-opted other groups such as the South West Africa National Union (SWANU), and later in 1976 the Namibia African People's Democratic Organisation.
 SWAPO used guerrilla tactics to fight the South African Defence Force.
 On 26 August 1966, the first major clash of the conflict took place, when a unit of the South African Police, supported by the South African Air Force, exchanged fire with SWAPO forces.
 This date is generally regarded as the start of what became known in South Africa as the Border War.

-One important factor in the fight for independence was the 1971-72 Namibian contract workers strike, which fought for the elimination of the contract labor system and independence from South Africa.
+One important factor in the fight for independence was the 1971-72 Namibian contract workers strike, which fought for the elimination of the contract labour system and independence from South Africa.
 An underlying goal was the promotion of independence under SWAPO leadership.

-In 1972, the United Nations General Assembly recognised SWAPO as the 'sole legitimate representative' of Namibia's people.
+In 1973, the United Nations General Assembly recognised SWAPO as the 'sole legitimate representative' of Namibia's people.
 The Norwegian government began giving aid directly to SWAPO in 1974.

 The country of Angola gained its independence on 11 November 1975 following its war for independence.
 The leftist Popular Movement for the Liberation of Angola (MPLA), supported by Cuba and the Soviet Union, came to power.
 In March 1976, the MPLA offered SWAPO bases in Angola for launching attacks against the South African military.